This promotion is for Rewards members only. To take advantage of exclusive offers like these, join Office Depot® OfficeMax® Rewards now!

 Verbatim 16GB iStore 'n' Go Dual USB 3.0/Lighting Flash Drive Item # 253190

 Exchange files quickly and easily between your Apple device and USB-equipped PC with Verbatim's iStore 'n' Go Dual USB 3.0 Flash Drive.
 Instantly add storage to your iPhone, iPad or other Apple device, so you have room to capture more photos and video or free up memory for new content.
 MFi certified, this drive is designed for use with Apple iPhone, iPad and iPod products, ensuring the highest quality and reliability.
+Using Verbatim's free iStore 'n' Go app, available for download from the App Store, you can transfer and view content on your drive.
 Transferring those files to your PC is a snap - simply insert the drive into a USB port and move content as you please.

 |device connector type||USB 3.0; Lightning|

 |Show More ▾|

 Dual USB DrivesIf you find yourself constantly running out of storage on your mobile device, a dual USB drive may be the perfect solution.
 Dual USB drives are designed to provide additional storage for your smartphone or tablet by allowing you to offload files from your mobile device to your PC.
 Additionally, many of these devices also allow you to save content directly to the drive, or access files on the drive from your mobile device with no need to transfer the files to your smartphone or tablet.
 When purchasing a dual USB drive, here are some things to consider.

 Compatibility – What type of device do you have?